BestTimesToVisit.com Logo

 When is the absolute best time to visit the Lofoten Islands for a mix of good weather and fewer crowds?

-What's the deal with 'rorbuer' – are they just tourist accommodations, or is there a more authentic way to experience them?
+What's the deal with 'rorbuer' – are they just tourist accommodations, or is there more to them?

 What is the cheapest month to visit Lofoten Islands, Norway?